Daedalus-op/summer-with-chips/Day 3/The KV260.md

 	This should open a jupyterlab portal.
 Enter the following password
 	> xilinx

-6. Add the files from the cloned directory to the Jupyterlab environment and run the code in the ipnyb file
+6. Add the files from the cloned directory to the Jupyterlab environment and run the code in the ipnyb file<br>
 [Source](https://rabish.medium.com/blinking-a-led-with-pynq-in-kria-kv260-kr260-dc17f334bc2a)
 ## SmartCam
 [Source](https://xilinx.github.io/kria-apps-docs/kv260/2022.1/build/html/docs/smartcamera/docs/app_deployment.html)